todogroup/osposurvey/questions.md

 26. Would your company benefit from an open source program?
 * Yes
 * No
+>Routing: "Yes" goes to Part 4b, "No" goes to Part 4c

+## Part 4b
 27. What are the top three ways your company would benefit from an open source program?
 (Choose three)
 * Increased developer recruitment and retention
 * Increased speed and agility in development cycle